wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

    * <a href="#LocalInstall">Run Boundary in dev mode locally</a>.

-   * <a href="#OSS">Open-Source</a> - Support from HashiCorp is not currently available for those who install the free Open-Source edition.
+   * <a href="#OSS">Open-Source</a> - Support from HashiCorp Customer Success is not currently available for those who install the free Open-Source edition.
    <br /><br />

 <hr />